amlanc/gcdata/README.md

 Code Book
 -------------------
-The CodeBook.md file explains all the transformations and their resulting data and variables.
+The CodeBook.md file explains all the feature selection and transformations.